slowernews/wisdom-tldr/chapters/introduction.md

 > *"Do you want to know who you are?
 Don’t ask.
 Act!
 Action will delineate and define you."
 -- Thomas Jefferson*

-> *"All men die, but not every man lives"
+> *"All men die, but not every man lives."
 -- William Wallace*

 > *"A great way to understand yourself is to seriously reflect on everything you find irritating in others."